 In addition to any other sentencing alternatives, for any second or subsequent conviction of violating this law, you face a mandatory minimum of 72 consecutive hours of imprisonment.
 The imprisonment is not subject to suspension and you are not eligible for probation in order to reduce the sentence.Contact our domestic battery defense attorneys

-Of course, if there is a defense to this charge, the matter should be taken to trial.
+Of course, if there is a defense to this charge, the matter should be taken to trial by a qualified Chicago domestic battery lawyer.
 Under various circumstances, the alleged victim may decide not to prosecute or will fail to appear in court.

-Contact our domestic battery defense lawyers today if you have been charged with domestic battery in Illinois.
-Our attorneys have successfully defended domestic battery cases throughout Cook County, Lake County and DuPage County.
+Contact our Chicago domestic battery attorneys today if you have been charged with domestic battery in Illinois.
+Our domestic battery attorneys have successfully defended domestic battery cases throughout Cook County, Lake County and DuPage County.